TS3Tools/TS3UpdateScript/docs/INSTALL_USAGE_GUIDE.md

 ## Installation

-a) Download the TS3 UpdateScript from addons.teamspeak.com: http://addons.teamspeak.com/directory/tools/miscellaneous/Script-Automated-TeamSpeak-3-update-with-version-checker.html
+a) Download the TS3UpdateScript from addons.teamspeak.com: http://addons.teamspeak.com/directory/tools/miscellaneous/Script-Automated-TeamSpeak-3-update-with-version-checker.html
 					or from GitHub.com: https://github.com/TS3Tools/TS3UpdateScript/

 b) Unzip the downloaded archive on your Linux server:
    For example: unzip TS3UpdateScript.zip

    HINT: You can unzip and use the script from each directory of your server which you want to.

 c) Make the script executable:

-	chmod +x TS3UpdateScript
+  user@tux:~$ chmod +x TS3UpdateScript

 d) Set your configuration values:
 - auto_update_text.txt
   This file/text will be used, if the cronjob executes the script.
 The server informs your online clients and will wait 5 minutes before it starts the update process.
 - update_text.txt
   This file/text will be used, if you are executing the script manually.
 The update process starts, if you hit "yes".
 - displayed_user_name.txt
   This file contains the username, which will be displayed for poke messages
 - ignore_clients.txt
   This file contains client_database_id's of users, which should not get any poke messages about updates
   HINT: Do NOT remove the number 1 from this file!
 - ignore_servergroups.txt
   This file containts sgid's of servergroups, which should not get any poke messages about updates
   HINT: Do NOT remove the number 1 and 2 from this file!
 - password-file
   This file contains the 'serveradmin' password to connect to your server
   HINT: The password-file is located in each TeamSpeak 3 server root directory

 HINT: Both texts has a limitation of 100 characters.
 The script checks at the start, if you are using a valid length.
 After editing the file(s), you should run the script once manually to check and see, if the length is ok.

 f) Finish!
 Read the USAGE below to see, how you can use it